XiaoxiangGuanGFZ/xHM/README.md

 - river (channel) routing

 ## To-Do-List
+- check aerodynamic resistance of canopy: sensitivity analysis
+- the water balance: Ep, E and Robs [seem Ep and E are overestimated]

 - test snow model for other stations (areas), more test studies
 - test hourly scale snow modeling